AdityaMalik7/bookstoreapi/README.md

    - [DELETE /api/books/:isbn]

-## Installation

-To get started with the API, you'll need to clone the repository and install the necessary dependencies. also make sure you have node already installed , you check the version of node by this "node --version".

-npm install express

 ## GET
 - GET : in postman change the request to get for seeing all the data.